 Historic bridges are an important part of Louisiana's culture and transportation history.
-The Louisiana Department of Transportation and Development (LADOTD), in coordination with the Louisiana State Historic Preservation Office (LASHPO) and the Federal Highway Administration (FHWA), has commissioned a project to study historic bridges throughout the state and develop a process to manage and preserve these valued resources.
-Mead & Hunt will assist the LADOTD with the project and plans to conduct research on the history of Louisiana bridges, field survey a select number of bridges constructed through 1970, and provide recommendations for listing in the National Register of Historic Places and future preservation efforts.
-The chart below illustrates the various steps in the project and the timeline for completion.
+The Louisiana Department of Transportation and Development (LADOTD), in coordination with the Louisiana State Historic Preservation Office (LASHPO) and the Federal Highway Administration (FHWA), commissioned a project to study historic bridges throughout the state and develop a process to manage and preserve these valued resources.
+Assisting the LADOTD with the project, Mead & Hunt conducted research on the history of Louisiana bridges, field surveyed certain bridges constructed through 1970, and recommended bridges eligible for listing in the National Register of Historic Places.

-How Can You Stay Informed About the Project?
+How Can You Obtain Information About the Project?

-- Email updates – The project team will send out periodic updates regarding project news, progress, and completed steps/documents.
-Contact the project team to have your email addressed added to the contact list.
+- Email updates – Contact the project team to have your email address added to the contact list.

 - Website updates – Periodic updates will be posted to this website in the Project Update section below.

-- Completed documents – As major project milestones are met, reports will be posted to this website for downloading in the Completed Documents section below.
+- Completed documents – Reports prepared during the course of the project are posted to this website for downloading in the Completed Documents section below.

 Have questions or need more information?